Broadcast Journalist, BBC World News, London

 Bachelor of Communication Studies in Journalism

-“I get to work on some of the most complex stories in the world.
+“I’m producing and reporting across BBC World News shows including the award-winning shows Impact, Global and Outside Source.
 I’m often blown away by the stories I’m writing about; real historic events that are shaping the political landscape.

 A passion for foreign affairs

-“I always knew that I wanted to work in foreign affairs.
-It was something I was passionate when I was studying journalism at AUT, so I made sure I took elective papers on war and peace, and international relations.
+“Foreign affairs was something I was passionate when I was studying journalism at AUT, so I made sure I took elective papers on war and peace, and international relations.
 My end goal was to move overseas and tell what I perceived to be the real stories of the world.”

 It was a chance encounter that opened the door to her first job in foreign affairs, Briony says.

 “I met a journalist working for Al Jazeera who happened to be the foot in the door that I needed.
 Within a few months I’d moved to Doha for what was meant to be a three-month freelance contract, and I ended up working there for four years.”